Skip to content

 Why penis measurement is easy to get wrong

 Visible length and measured length are not the same thing.
-In urology, the most reproducible measurements are taken on the dorsal side, meaning the top of the shaft facing the belly, because the underside and scrotal skin folds add noise to the reading.[2]
+In urology, bone pressed means placing a rigid ruler on the dorsal side, the top of the shaft facing the belly, and pressing through the suprapubic fat pad until you feel the pubic bone.
+Non bone pressed uses the same top side line but starts at the skin at the base.[1]
+[2]

 How to measure length and girth the standard way